Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Introduction

 This paper is organized as follows.
-The theoretical framework is presented in Sec. \ref{Formalism}, where a brief review of the doping-temperature phase diagram of the electron-doped cuprate superconductors is given for the convenience in the discussions of the correlation between the strength of the low-temperature T-linear normal-state resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors.
-The transport scattering rate, however, is obtained in terms of the spin-excitation-mediated electron umklapp scattering, and is used to derive the normal-state resistivity within the framework of the Boltzmann transport theory.
-The quantitative characteristics of the correlation between the strength of the low-temperature T-linear normal-state resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped regime are presented in Section \ref{Quantitative-characteristics}, where it is shown that as in the hole-doped case\cite{Ma23}, the normal-state resistivity in the overdoped electron-doped cuprate superconductors also exhibits a crossover from the T-linear behaviour in the low-temperature region into the quadratic in temperature (T-quadratic) behaviour in the far lower temperature region.
+The theoretical framework is presented in Sec. \ref{Formalism}, where a brief review of the doping-temperature phase diagram of the electron-doped cuprate superconductors is given for the convenience in the discussions of the correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors.
+The transport scattering rate, however, is obtained in terms of the spin-excitation-mediated electron umklapp scattering, and is used to derive the resistivity within the framework of the Boltzmann transport theory.
+The quantitative characteristics of the correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped regime are presented in Section \ref{Quantitative-characteristics}, where it is shown that as in the hole-doped case \cite{Ma23}, the resistivity in the overdoped electron-doped cuprate superconductors also exhibits a crossover from the T-linear behaviour in the low-temperature region into the quadratic in temperature (T-quadratic) behaviour in the far lower temperature region.
 Finally, we give a summary in Sec. \ref{summary}.
+In the Appendix \ref{Derivation-of-Tc}, we present the generalization of the main formalisms of the kinetic-energy-driven superconductivity from the hole-doped case to the present electron-doped case, where the detail of the calculation of the doping dependence of $T_{\rm c}$ is given.